 Another 2-tier system, the Kiupel system, may better define some low-grade tumors’ biologic behavior.

 Low-grade mast cell tumors (those with a low mitotic index) tend to have good long-term survival rates of greater than two years.
-However, high-grade mast cell tumors (those with a high mitotic index) tend to have a poor survival rate, with a mean survival time of only two to three months if left untreated.
+However, high-grade mast cell tumors (those with a high mitotic index) tend to have a poor survival rate, with a median survival time of only two to three months if left untreated.
 Chemotherapy, radiation, and tyrosine kinase inhibitors can help those dogs live longer with good life quality.2

 Canine Mast Cell Tumors Treatment

-A variety of treatment modalities are available to help manage canine mast cell tumors, including medical management, surgery, chemotherapy, radiation, and new evolving treatment strategies.
+Various treatment modalities are available to help manage canine mast cell tumors, including medical management, surgery, chemotherapy, radiation, and new evolving treatment strategies.
 Your veterinarian can help you decide which options make the most sense for your dog.

 Over 80% of dogs with mast cell tumors show signs of ulcers in their stomach and intestines.7,10 Medical management helps minimize the impact of these ulcers and may include medications such as antihistamines (cimetidine, diphenhydramine, etc.), proton pump inhibitors (omeprazole, etc.), and coating agents (such as sucralfate).4,10